Canon 40D vs Hasselblad X1D

 The 40D writes its imaging data to Compact Flash cards, while the X1D uses SDXC cards.
 The X1D features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 40D only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 40D and Hasselblad X1D-50c and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the X1D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 40D does not offer wifi capability.
+In contrast, the 40D does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 40D and the X1D have been discontinued, but can regularly be found used on eBay.
+Both the 40D and the X1D have been discontinued, but can regularly be found used on ebay.
 The 40D was replaced by the Canon 50D, while the X1D was followed by the Hasselblad X1D II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 40D Manual (free pdf) or the online Hasselblad X1D Manual.
+Further information on the features and operation of the 40D and X1D can be found, respectively, in the Canon 40D Manual (free pdf) or the online Hasselblad X1D Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 40D and the Hasselblad X1D?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 40D: